 Geysir Geothermal Area

-The Geysir Geothermal Area is a bubbling, steaming and jet propelled valley floor.
+The Geysir Geothermal Area is a bubbling, steaming, and jet-propelled valley floor.
 As you walk around you will be witnessing explosive geothermal activity in action.
-You can walk amongst churning mud pots, brightly coloured mineral deposits, seriously steamy hot spring pools and of course geysers.
+You can walk amongst churning mud pots, brightly colored mineral deposits, seriously steamy hot spring pools, and of course geysers.
 The Strokkur geyser shoots water up 20-30 meters into the air 5-6 times an hour.
-The highest geyser used to have a 120-metre reach!
+The highest geyser used to have a 120-meter reach!
 But it is currently lying dormant.
 This is the great geyser area that all other geysers were named after!

 When is the best time of year for driving the Golden Circle?

 The Golden Circle can be visited year-round.
 As these are some of Iceland’s most popular sights they do get quite busy during the high season.
 So from June to August, there will be many Golden Circle tours heading out of Reykjavik throughout the day.
 Visiting the Golden Circle is a great thing to do in October, as there are not many visitors.